Theory Of Cryogenics

 We’re trying to make sure every atom is in it’s place, facing the right way, doing exactly what it’s supposed to do.
 Give us a call today to find out how the theory of deep cryogenic treatment can work for you, your business, and your bottom line.

 If you’d like a more technical explanation of metal structure, we recommend Metallurgy for the Non-Metallurgist, which is available on the ASM International website.
 This book will give you an excellent overview of general metallurgy without going into mind-numbing detail.
 If you’re primarily interested in steels, they also offer Steel Metallurgy for the Non-Metallurgist.
-Also, you can look at this page which is also a good resource on metals, though we do not make any endorsement of the company’s products.

 If you want to know more about cryogenics in general: